ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/PH4-mini/README.md

 ## Battery Monitoring

-The board has two dedicated power monitor ports on 6 pin connectors.
+The board has a dedicated power monitor port with a 6 pin connector.
 The correct battery setting parameters are dependent on the type of power brick which is connected.

 ## Compass